 8 Ways You Could Be Messing Up Your Fake Tan

 Your swimsuits are packed, your mani-pedi complete, and the OOO already up – the only thing left on your vacay to-do list is the spray tan.
-Now, you could forgo paying someone to see your bod up close and personal while layering on the bronze, but why would you?
 A little base not only makes the vacation selfie ‘gram, but it forgives the fact you’ve been trapped in an office for too many months.
 So if you’re feeling pasty and in need of some color, by all means, hit the spray tan booth.
 BUT be sure to follow our 101 guide to getting it right so you take off without looking like a streaky mess.

 1. Not Pre-Tanning

 Celebrity tanning expert (and the woman responsible for keeping Victoria’s Secret models glowy AF), Meredith Baraf, can’t stress pre-tan prep enough.
 “Start using self-tanners regularly at least two-weeks before a vacation to saturate your skin with product,” she says.
 “The more saturated your skin is, the longer your faux glow will last – try VersaSpa Gradual Tanning Body Butter Lotion, $40, which contains brown and green marine algae and squalene to hydrate, enhance collagen production, build color slowly, and improve skin’s firmness.”